ialbert/biostar-central/themes/bioconductor/docs/faq.md

 ## Other

 Can't find what your looking for?
-Consider opening an issue on the support.bioconductor.org github issues page found here. {% endblock %}
+Consider opening an issue on the support.bioconductor.org github issues page found here.